-Social services will look at how you cope with day-to-day living and recommend support or equipment that might make life easier for you.
+Social services will look at how you cope with day-to-day living and recommend support, equipment or adaptations that might make life easier for you.

 If it's not possible for you to stay in your home, you may need to consider moving to:

 - a specially adapted property